 Watch for signs of withdrawal from the herd, off appetite and weight loss.
 There could also be signs of aggression, such as kicking out at you when you try to approach.

 If you notice any behavioral changes in your donkey and nothing else has changed it’s a good idea to get a vet out.
 Issues like this are not easy to diagnose.
 It can be a number of things.

-Observe your donkey’s behavior and give a well detailed report to your vet can be helpful.
+Observe your donkey’s behavior and give a well-detailed report to your vet.

 Donkeys are worked hard in many parts of the world.
 Often overworked and underfed yet they continue to work in pain.
 Here is an article about Working donkeys in pain.
 Study reveals Working Donkeys in Pain